 A Georgia Nexium Lawsuit may be an option for patients who suffered complications after taking the heartburn medication.
 Many Americans take medications such as Nexium to treat symptoms associated with acid reflux disease.
 Although Nexium, as well as other medications in its class, is a commonly prescribed drug, it has been linked to serious, sometimes deadly complications such as acute interstitial nephritis and chronic kidney disease.
 Affected patients and their families may be eligible to file a Georgia Nexium lawsuit and pursue compensation for their injuries.

-For more information, contact the Georgia Injury Attorney Group.
+For more information, contact Attorney Group for Georgia.
 We offer free, confidential, no obligation consultations.
 We can help answer your questions, and if you choose to pursue a case we can connect you with an affiliated Nexium lawsuit attorney who can assist you throughout the legal process.